zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Ed says, “Yes, you should seek asylum in another co untry.”
 “To seek asylum” (asylum) means to go to another country, or to the officials of another country, and ask for permission to live in that country.
 Usu ally people seek asylum when they don’t feel safe in the country where they are living now, perhaps because the government is persecuting them.
 “To persecute” (persecute) someone is to treat someone unfairly, often because of their poli tical or religious beliefs.
 When that happens, people sometimes seek asylum.
 They tr y to go to a different country.

 Julie says to Ed, “Become a refugee?”
 She means, “D o you mean I should become a refugee?”
 A “refugee” (refugee) is a perso n who has to leave his or her home country, often because there is a war or there ’s some situation making it unsafe for the person to live there.
 You could have  political refugees.
 You could have refugees for other reasons as well.
-Perhaps th ere was a natural disaster or something bad has happened in a country.
+Perhaps there was a natural disaster or something bad has happened in a country.
 People lea ve that country to try to go to another country.
 We call those people “refugees. ”

 Julie says, “I’m not sure what I want to do.”
 Ed sa ys, “Well, if you feel like you’re being persecuted, you should look for other options .”
 Julie says, “That seems a little extreme.”
 When we describe something as bein g “extreme” (extreme), we mean that it is too much of something, that it’s a very large amount of something.
 In this case, it means perhaps that the solution th at Ed is proposing is too “drastic,” we could say.
 It goes too far.
 Maybe she  can do something that doesn’t require her to actually leave the country and go to  another country.